 Solving Tough Problems With an Eye Toward the Future

-I’m running for City College Trustee because I believe that City College is stronger when we focus on the tough problems facing our students, faculty, and staff with an eye toward the future.
-Listening to our community is the first step - let’s begin there.
+I believe that City College is stronger when we focus on the tough problems facing our students, faculty, and staff with an eye toward the future.
+Listening to our community, applying sound fiscal management, and putting our students first - these are the crucial steps - let’s begin there.

 Victor Olivieri, PhD

 The Two-Year Promise will improve student success by ensuring every student can graduate or be ready for their next career move in two years.
 We will reinvigorate academic programs that lead to local jobs of the future with classes and training programs that help students launch careers in tech, biomedical, and hospitality fields, or transfer to a four-year university with all the credits they need.
 Every student deserves the chance to successfully complete a robust core curriculum at City College in two years.

 - Increase the availability and coordinate the scheduling of core curriculum classes with block scheduling across all our centers.